wp-plugins/scrapeazon/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.2.1 =
+* Fixed a WP_DEBUG notice that could be displayed on WordPress content types that are not pages or posts
+* Added a link to a configuration tutorial on the Settings > ScrapeAZon > Usage tab
+* Updated POT file

 = 2.2.0 =
 * Replaced cURL and file_get_contents calls with wp_remote_get